Putting it all together

-Construction really is a hands-on profession and you’ll learn plenty of skills on the job.
+Construction can be a hands-on profession and you can learn plenty of skills on the job.
 Training is available at all levels, from your first steps to moving into a senior position.
 Plus, you’ll be entering a global industry where your skills could be in demand with employers all over the world, so you could learn, develop your skills and travel as well.

 The skills to build

-Here are just some of jobs available in construction:
+Here are just some of the jobs available in construction:

-You’ll be able to find apprenticeships and jobs in the industry at careermap.co.uk, or head to the goconstruct.org website to find out more about construction and the opportunities available.
+You’ll be able to find apprenticeships and jobs in the industry at careermap.co.uk

 Routes into construction include:

-Construction is an incredibly varied industry and apprenticeships reflect that.
-There’s a lot more to it than wearing a hard hat and drinking tea (although both of those things can happen): depending on your apprenticeship you might be working on a construction site; taking care of admin in an office; surveying a new building site; or learning to use the latest technology to design buildings.
+Construction is an incredibly varied industry and careers reflect that.
+There’s a lot more to it than swinging a hammer and drinking tea (although both of those things can happen): you might be working on a construction site; taking care of admin in an office; surveying a new building site; or learning to use the latest software to design buildings.

 Construction can involve early starts, travel, being outdoors in all weathers and a lot of hard work.
-It can be challenging to meet all your coursework deadlines and to stay motivated when you’ve had a tiring week, but don’t worry – there’s always support available.
-Plus, at the end of your apprenticeship you’ll have some great skills and qualifications, and you’ll hopefully be ready to build a lifelong career on those solid foundations.
+You can also expect deadlines, delays and all the challenges that come with working to a range of different building regulations and for different clients.
+However, it’s a great industry for gaining skills and qualifications, and you’ll hopefully be ready to build a lifelong career on those solid foundations.